linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 ## kernel-ci guest main OS drive

-We will need at least 50 GiB for the main OS to be installed.
+We will need at least 50 GiB for the main OS to be installed but in practice only about 10 GiB is used.
 One drive will be used for this.

 ## kernel-ci guest data partition

 We want to use one partition to mount and use for development files.
 We refer to this as the *data* parition, given we mount this on /data.
-This can be for our testing or for example cloning a Linux git tree and compiling it on the guest.
-100 GiB should suffice.
+This can be for our testing or for example cloning a some fstests from git and other tools and compiling it on the guest.
+Give or take another 10 GiB should suffice but we use 100 GiB truncated files for this if using libvirt.
+Note that 9p is supported now if using libvirt so the Linux kernel is git cloned on the host side now.

 When possible we strive for this to be exposed as an nvme drive, and in order to not require a full 100 GiB of physical space, a sparse file can be created